hpdeifel/hledger-iadd/README.md

  - Integrated calculator: Amounts can be written as simple sums with real-time feedback on the result.

+ - All actions while entering a transaction can be undone

  - Dates are expected in German format `%d.%m.%Y` or abbreviated as `%d.%m` or simply `%d`.
 I intend to support other formats, but that's what I use and it's currently the only one implemented.